 Start with what you know.
-Begin by writing down about yourself and then work backwards through your parents, grandparents, great grandparents and so on.
+Begin by writing down about yourself and then work backward through your parents, grandparents, great grandparents, and so on.

-As for who do you research well then that is entirely up to you.
+As for who does your research well then that is entirely up to you.

 You may just want to research your family name, or you may want to go to the extreme and find out as much about your ancestors as possible, like me.